jersearls/attrition/README.md

 Once setup and configuration is complete, using Attrition provided functions is very straightforward.
-These functions can be invoked at both the view and template.
+These functions can be invoked in both the view and the template.
 All attrition provided functions can also be overridden wherever they are used.

 Example implementation of the `data_qa` function:
 ```elixir